Being Mary Tyler Moore: Reception

-On review aggregator website Rotten Tomatoes, the film holds an approval rating of 97% based on 35 reviews, with an average rating of 7.8/10.
-On Metacritic, the film holds a rating of 66 out of 100, based on 7 critics, indicating "generally favorable reviews".
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 97%, based on 35 reviews.
+The website's consensus reads, "Being Mary Tyler Moore is an entertaining yet unflinching documentary which blends celebration with candor, using Moore's own voice to illuminate both her joyful cultural legacy and the complexities beneath her carefully crafted public image."
+On Metacritic, the film holds a rating of 66 out of 100, based on 7 critics, indicating "generally favorable" reviews.